 Buying real estate in El Salvador is difficult.
 It’s a mess of a process.
-The legal infrastructure here is limited, the market isn’t well established and cultural norms make it difficult to find and buy any real estate.
-I’ve been going through the process trying to find a property and I haven’t even begun the actual purchasing part.
+The legal infrastructure here is limited, the market isn’t well established and local cultural norms make it difficult to find and buy real estate.
+I’ve been going through the process trying to find a property in El Salvador and I haven’t even begun the actual purchasing part.

-The purchase of this blog post isn’t to complain.
-It’s to lay out the challenges that the real estate market here faces.
+The purpose of this article isn’t to complain.
+It’s to lay out the challenges that buyers face when searching for property in El Salvador.
 Maybe another buyer will find this helpful to prepare themselves for the long process.

 Most sellers don’t use an agent or listing service.